Technical SEO 2023: Ultimate Guide

 Have you ever performed a technical SEO audit for your website?

-As an SEO consultant, I start out with a technical SEO audit first with new clients.
+As an SEO consultant, I start out with a technical SEO audit first for my clients.

 You want to get your website ready for On-Page Optimization and Off-Page Optimization.